What Should You Not Say to Your Insurance Company After an Accident?

 Admitting Fault After a Car Accident

-One thing you never want to say is that you were at fault for an accident.
+One thing you never want to do is admit fault for an accident.
 The insurance companies will cling to those words and use them against you down the line when it is time to prove liability.
 You want to avoid making statements insinuating that you were even partially at fault for an accident, like “I’m sorry” or “I didn’t see the other car.”
 This can be enough for them to reduce your offer and accuse you of partially causing the accident.

 Never Share Opinions

-You want to avoid expressing personal opinions about the car accident.
+You want to avoid expressing personal opinions about how the car accident occurred.
 It is always better to relay the known facts of the accident to an insurer and not what you believe happened.
-You want to avoid making statements like “in my opinion” or “I think” in front of insurance adjusters because they can assume you aren’t sure who was to blame.
+You want to avoid making statements like “in my opinion” or “I think” in front of a claims adjuster because they can assume you aren’t sure who was to blame.
 If there is some information that you do not know, it is always better to say you do not know instead of making a guess.

 Never Say that You Are Feeling Fine After a Car Crash